 - 1 refrigerator pie crust

 - Preheat oven to 350 degrees.
 Spray a 9x13 baking dish with cooking spray and set aside.

-- Add the frozen peas, cooked chicken, cream of chicken soup, chicken broth, sour cream and poultry seasoning.
+- Next, add the frozen peas, cooked chicken, cream of chicken soup, chicken broth, sour cream, and poultry seasoning.
 Mix well and stir until heated through.

 - Pour pot pie filling into the prepared 9x13 baking dish.

-- Unroll the refrigerator crust. you can see in the pictures how I cut it to fit the 9x13 pan.
-Place the pie crust on top of the filling and poke a few venting holes in the large center piece.
+- Unroll the refrigerator crust.
+You can see in the pictures how I cut it to fit the 9x13 pan.
+Place the pie crust on top of the filling and poke a few venting holes and one in the center.

-- Bake at 350 for 40-55 minutes or unitl crust is lightly browned and the filling is bubbling around the edges.
+- Bake at 350 degrees for 40-55 minutes or until crust is lightly browned and the filling is bubbling around the edges.

 Instant Pot Favorites